asheroto/Chocolatey-Package-Updater/.github/README.md

 -   Supports EXE files distributed in the package.
 -   Supports variable and hash table formats for checksum in the install script.
 -   Supports single and double quotes for checksum in the install script.
+-   Automatic support for [aria2](https://github.com/aria2/aria2) download manager as well as `Invoke-WebRequest`.

 ## How It Works